bloom121/uci-marketing-analysis-cart/README.md

 * ChatGPT, deepseek, and Grok, they are all great for generating such scripts, but one needs to iterate.

 * CART had always amazed me, but I never paid enough attention to them because they felt too good to be true; besides, trees and matrices didn’t seem to go hand in hand.
 Recently, I spoke with my ex-colleague from our machine learning days at USI, [Artiom Kovnatsky](https://www.artiomkovnatsky.com/), who told me he’s been using those tree models quite heavily in real-world commercial projects.
-So it turns out what they say is true — simplicity wins.
+So it is true what they say — simplicity wins.

 ## References